rafalp/Misago/dev-docs/plugins/hooks/get-private-thread-edit-formset-hook.md

 ### Return value

-A `EditPrivateThreadFormset` instance with forms for editing a private thread.
+A `PrivateThreadEditFormset` instance with forms for editing a private thread.

 ## Example